loxia01/FormatColumn/README.md

 Property parameter is optional.
 However, if omitted for objects with properties, no comprehensible data output will be produced.
 ### ColumnCount
+Number of columns to display (CustomSize mode).
+If ColumnCount parameter is omitted the number of columns is calculated automatically (AutoSize mode).
+### MaxColumnCount
+Maximum number of columns to display in AutoSize mode.
+Optional.
+Cannot be combined with ColumnCount parameter.
+### MinRowCount
+Minimum number of rows to display in AutoSize mode.
+Optional.
+Cannot be combined with ColumnCount parameter.
+### OrderBy
+Determines data order in column output.
+Default value is Column.

+Valid values are:
+- Column: Orders data by column.
+- Row: Orders data by row.
+### InputObject
+Object to format for display.
+Accepts pipeline input.